Kamil-Sabbagh/Schwarzthal-Tech-Entry-Task/README.md

 <a name="MongoDB"></a>
 ## 3. MongoDB
-We used MongoDB a NOSQL data to store our data.
+We used MongoDB a NOSQL data base to store our data.
 The data will be stored in the data base `Companies_DataBase` in two collections `scrapped_companies` and `comps_and_indiv`.

 First things first we should add the connection string to mongoDB to `.env variable` located in `/difc/.env`.
 In there you should edit the file adding your connection string: